tonywaterfieldrva/bamazon_node_SQL_app/README.md

 ![imagecapture](images/successful_order1.PNG)

 Bottom half of above screenshot.
-Item 5002 has inventory deducted by xx from xxx to xx.
+Item 5001 has inventory deducted by 50 from 199 to 149.

 ![imagecapture](images/successful_order2.PNG)